 This course is a further study of the cognates of biblical Hebrew that will deal with the reading and analysis of texts and comparative work with the biblical text.
 It includes language (Aramaic or Ugaritic) and texts (Northwest Semitic inscriptions).
-Prerequisite: OT-5504 Biblical Hebrew II (Plymouth campus only).
+Prerequisite: OT-5504 Biblical Hebrew II.
+This course can be credited as a Bible elective.
+Plymouth campus only.